mokunet

 This is the most important thing to understand about baselines.

-County-resolution statistics give useful context, but mapping a county figure onto a specific moku is an approximation, and tagging that figure to an SDG is an editorial judgment — a reasonable label, not a measured fact about that district.
-A few indicators (such as disaster preparedness, from the UH Manoa Quality-of-Life survey) do have real county breakdowns; most are statewide averages shown for context.
+County-level statistics give useful context, but placing a county figure on a specific moku is an approximation, and labeling that figure with an SDG goal is an editorial call — a reasonable label, not a measured fact about that district.
+A few indicators (such as disaster preparedness, from the UH Mānoa Quality-of-Life survey) do have real county breakdowns; most are statewide averages shown for context.

 Baselines give every moku a starting picture from authoritative public data; observations and indicators sharpen it; the standards frame what the numbers mean.
 Together they let a district see where it stands and measure where it is going.